DOliberto/DOliberto/README.md

   |
   |
   - doli.py ::
-  |    main script, consumes the .json input, treats it, and calls
+       main script, consumes the .json input, treats it, and calls pylatex to produce .pdf output.

-  |    pylatex to produce .pdf output.
+- latex/ :: latex source
   |
   - doliberto.cls ::
        a LaTeX class for typesetting a Diário Oficial (D.O., public